RobotLocomotion/drake/doc/_pages/buildcop.md

 somewhat common.

 Infrastructure flakes will be red in Jenkins.
-If you believe you are looking at an infrastructure flake, run the build manually at HEAD.
+If you believe you are looking at an infrastructure flake, run the build manually at `HEAD`.
 If it passes, you are definitely looking at an infrastructure flake, and no further action is required.
 If you believe the rate of a particular infrastructure flake has increased, alert Kitware by assigning a GitHub issue to `@BetsyMcPhail`.